 - Click on the “Clear browsing data” option available as a last option under “Privacy and security” section.

-- In the new window, make sure the Browsing histories, cookies and cache are all checked under “Basic” tab.
+- In the new window, make sure the browsing histories, cookies and cache are all checked under “Advanced” tab.

 - Choose “All time” from the Time Range dropdown menu.